zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Future Directions

-In the future, we plan to do a more throrugh economic modelling of this solution as well as do cryptographic security analysis in one of the established formal frameworks.
+In the future, we plan to do a more thorough economic modeling of this solution as well as do cryptographic security analysis in one of the established formal frameworks.